Skip to content

 Key takeaways

-• Cryptocurrencies are decentralised digital currencies that use blockchain technology to record and secure transactions
+• Cryptocurrencies are digital currencies that use blockchain technology to secure transactions.
+They aren’t controlled or maintained by financial institutions like fiat currencies are

 What are cryptocurrencies?